LAION-AI/audio-dataset/data_collection/README.md

 # Dataset collection
 This dataset list includes all the [raw datasets](../data_preprocess/README.md) we have found up to now.
-You may also find their Data Type* locations in our AWS S3 bucket.
+You may also find their Data Type* and locations in our AWS S3 bucket.

+For those datasets who do not have any link in the list, they are purchased by LAION hence we can not make it public due to license issue.
+Do please contact us if you want to process them.

-## Data Type Terminology explanation
+## *Data Type Terminology explanation
-- Caption: A natural language sentence describing the content of the audio
+- **Caption**: A natural language sentence describing the content of the audio
     > Example: A wooden door creaks open and closed multiple times
-- Tag: Type of the audio based on its natural attributes.
+- **Tag**: Type of the audio based on its natural attributes.
 A audio clip may be associated to several tags
     > Example: Animal, Bird, Guitar, Wind
-- Class label: In Curated Datasets reserved for training data classification models, Each audio clip is assigned a class label..
+- **Class label**: In Curated Datasets reserved for training data classification models, Each audio clip is assigned a class label..
 ## Raw Dataset List
 | Name                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | URL                                                                      | Data Type                                                                               | Location at AWS S3                     |
 |--------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------               |-------------------------|